 Some of the most common reasons people get in debt include:

 Sudden and unexpected expenses.
 Be it medical bills, auto-repairs or other unforseen circumstances, these types of bills often pop up unexpectedly and simply need to be paid.
 That means borrowing money, and that means - debt.

 Ease of getting credit.
 There was a time not too long ago that credit wasn't nearly as accessible to consumers as is it today.
 These days, people are barraged daily with credit card applications and department store offers, making credit a more frequent temptation.
-When you use credit and don't pay off your balance right away, you're acquiring debt.
+When you use credit and don't pay off your balance right away, you can be categorized and flagged as "high risk" because you're acquiring more debt.

 Lack of attention to spending.
 It's much easier to over spend when you're swiping plastic cards to pay for things instead of paying attention to what's left in your wallet.
 Sometimes people simply don't keep proper track of their spending over the month, and wind up with a balance they can't afford to pay off.
 The interest on the unintended credit can make paying off the balance more difficult next month, creating a cycle of growing debt.